-My grandmother was one of a handful of distant but direct descendants of the British royalty in power at the time the first colonists arrived, by a twist of meteorological fate on the shores of Cape Cod, near what is now Plymouth.
+My grandmother was one of a handful of direct descendents of the British royalty in power at the time the first settlers arrived, by a twist of meteorological fate on the shores of Cape Cod, near what is now Plymouth.
 While her lineage would have made it unlikely that she would ever have ascended to the throne in Great Britain at the time, her status was an entirely different story in the New World, where governmental structure and positions of power were still to be decided and often handed out as favours.
-Her royal ancestor, an illegitimate son of King James I, was heir to the fortune the King had bestowed on one of his favourite mistresses, a woman who had–after having lost favour with him–eventually married a wealthy merchant and sailed, along with her small child, a little boy, to the New World not long after the pilgrims had established themselves in what was to become the state of Massachusetts.
+Her royal ancestor, an illegitimate son of King James I, was heir to the fortune the King had bestowed on one of his favourite mistresses, a woman who had eventually married a wealthy merchant and sailed, along with her small child, a little boy, to the New World not long after the pilgrims had established themselves in what was to become Massachusetts.

-Despite their original affiliation, my ancestor’s family had spent their years in the New World struggling like all of the other colonists to create a new life (while destroying the lives of those who already lived there).
+Despite their original affiliation, my ancestor’s family had spent their years in the New World struggling like all of the other colonists to create a new life.
 When the bad blood had begun between the British ruler and his long-distance subjects, they had wisely chosen to hide their royal affiliation from their neighbours.
 As the conflict escalated, my ancestor’s father was killed during one of the many skirmishes that took place in the region.
-His mother, not yet having any children, became the de-facto Queen of New England.
+His mother, not yet having any children, was now the Queen of New England.
 She quickly and quietly remarried to a younger man, a farmer, thus vanishing into an inconspicuous life.

 The American Revolution came and went, and the Queen of New England, widowed again when her second husband succumbed to an unknown malady, died a quiet death at the age of seventy-two.
 Her son, a farmer like his second stepfather, was now a grown man, married himself with three young daughters.
 While preparing for her funeral, he opened the big chest at the foot of her bed.
 In it was a roll of parchment sealed with a heavy wax stamp.
 He gently lifted the seal off with his knife and read the document.
 What a revelation!
 While the Revolutionary War was over, the anti-royalty sentiment was not and Great Britain was most certainly not finished with trying to win back the Colonies.
 He once again sealed and hid the document.
 When his eldest daughter married at the age of nineteen, he took her aside and told her the story of how he had been given the title of the King of New England, and how this title would make her Queen upon his death.

-While the British had, for the moment (as they liked to believe), lost the Colonies, the King (now Charles) continued to send the occasional messenger, always in greatest secrecy, to remind the current King or Queen of New England of the eventual role he or she would play once the unruly Americans, as they now referred to themselves, were back under the royal wing.
+While the British had, for the moment (so they believed), lost the Colonies, the King (now Charles) continued to send the occasional messenger, always in greatest secrecy, to remind the current King or Queen of New England of the eventual role he or she would play once the unruly Americans, as they now referred to themselves, were back under the royal wing.
 Caught between a rock and a hard place, my ancestors kept it zipped.

 And so the generations carried on, with the traditional visit from the royal messenger occurring upon the death of each succeeding descendant.
 But it was becoming less and less likely that the British could install anyone on any kind of throne in New England, which was on the way to becoming part of something much bigger – the future United States of America – a place that was to be founded on the principles of democracy and full of disdain for anything resembling a monarchy.

-My maternal grandmother was born in 1892 and eventually came to know that she was — at least on paper — a princess.
+My maternal grandmother was born in 1892 and eventually came to know that she was – at least on paper – a princess.
 Her mother, the current Queen of New England, taught her not to speak of the situation and kept the ancient, official documents under lock and key.
-Despite the unlikelihood of becoming an acting Queen of anything, my grandmother was nonetheless educated to lead — she studied music and pursued a successful career as an opera singer until her marriage to my grandfather in the late 1920s.
-It was the height of the Women’s Suffrage era and my grandmother was an independent thinker.
+Despite the unlikelihood of becoming an acting Queen of anything, my grandmother was nonetheless educated to lead – she studied music and pursued a successful career as an opera singer until her marriage to my grandfather in the late 1920s.
+It was the height of the Women’s Suffrage era and my grandmother was always ahead of her time.
 Her husband, a chemistry professor, bought a small chemical company and set her up as manager.
-And manage she did.